fbpx

 Locations in AR, TN, MO

-HALLOWEEN is our favorite spooky time of year, but when it comes to sugar’s effects on teeth, all that candy can be downright scary.
+HALLOWEEN is our favorite spooky time of year, but when it comes to sugar’s effects on teeth, all that candy can be alarming.
 How do you manage your sweet tooth?
 The reason sugar is bad for our teeth is that it feeds harmful oral bacteria that excrete acid, and the acid erodes enamel and leads to tooth decay.
 So how can we keep our costumed Halloween adventures clear of tooth decay?

 Ranking Candy On Dental Health

-Very few houses give away treats like sugar-free xylitol gum to trick-or-treaters, so the chances are slim that the candy will actually be healthy.
+On Halloween very few houses give away treats like sugar-free xylitol gum to trick-or-treaters, so the chances are slim that the candy will actually be healthy.
 However, some types of sugary candy are worse than others, or present different kinds of problems.

 Reducing The Candy Quantity